borgmatic-collective/borgmatic/docs/how-to/upgrade.md

 ### Upgrading from borgmatic 1.0.x

 borgmatic changed its configuration file format in version 1.1.0 from INI-style to YAML.
-This better supports validation, and has a more natural way to express lists of values.
+This better supports validation and has a more natural way to express lists of values.
 To upgrade your existing configuration, first upgrade to the last version of borgmatic to support converting configuration: borgmatic 1.7.14.